BlackCapCoder/breakout/doc.md

 ### Game

 `Game` is the main class.
-It initializes all the SDL bullshit and has a single method `loop`. `loop` takes a single `Scene` and ticks it repeatedly.
+It initializes all the SDL boilerplate code and has a single method `loop`. `loop` takes a single `Scene` and ticks it repeatedly.